-- 1 Turn off the water heater gas valve typically located outside the RV.
-Water heater power should be OFF (both ELECTRIC and GAS switches). - 2.
+- 1. Water heater power should be OFF (both ELECTRIC and GAS switches). - 2.
 Set water heater bypass valves to BYPASS.
-Refer to the 3 Valve Water Heater Bypass section. - 3.
+Refer to the appropriate water heater bypass diagram for your model. - 3.
 There are two valves, a fresh water tank shutoff and a siphon valve, located next to the water pump (Fig 2).
-Both valves should be turned OFF. - NOTE: in Fig 2, the tank shutoff is OFF, and the siphon valve is ON.
-4. - Level the RV and drain the fresh water tank, water heater and hot & cold water lines.
-5. Open all low point drains and fresh water tank drain.
-Faucets inside the RV may need to be opened also to relieve pressure and allow lines to drain.
-Refer to Draining the Fresh Water System section. - Remove the drain plug from the water heater (refer 6. to Fig. 3 arrow). - Run the water pump until it is dry (approximately 7.
-15 to 20 seconds).
-Operating the pump longer than that with no water in it can damage the pump. - 8.
-Open all faucets in the RV.
-If there is an outside shower, attach the shower hose to the shower (remove the sprayer nozzle), and open the shower faucets. - 9.
-Attach a blowout plug to the city water inlet (on utility center).
-Attach the air hose to the blowout plug.
-Set compressor to 30 PSI.
-Set the city water / tank fill valve on the utility center panel to the TANK FILL position. - 10.
-Open the fresh water tank drain.
-Blow air into the water lines for 30 to 60 seconds to clear out the water tank.
-Do not blow air into the tank any longer than 60 seconds to avoid pressurizing the water tank and damaging fittings.
+Both valves should be turned OFF. - 4.
+In Fig 2, the tank shutoff is OFF, and the siphon valve is ON. - 5.
+Level the RV and drain the fresh water tank, water heater and hot and cold water lines.
+Open all low point drains and fresh water tank drain.
+Faucets inside the RV need to be opened also to relieve pressure and allow lines to drain.
+Refer to Draining the Fresh Water System section. - 6.
+Remove the drain plug from the water heater (refer to Fig. 3 arrow). - 7.
+Run the water pump until it is dry (approximately 15 to 20 seconds).
+Operating the pump longer than that with no water in it can damage the pump.